NahidAhmed47/react-popupkit/README.md

 ## Description

-A lightweight and easy-to-use React component for creating functional popups without managing state or additional functions.
+A lightweight and easy-to-use React component for creating functional popups without manual managing state or additional function handling. just call the component, apply your styles, and enjoy optimized magical popups.

 ## Installation